mandymichael/texteffects/pages/posts/markdown/ice-text-effect.md

 }
 ---

 I made this text effect for a talk I was giving to a girls primary school, I wanted to demonstrate ways in which you could utilise web development to create fun things, and of course put your name in your favourite styles.
-If you prefer video tutorials to written ones, you can check out the [Frozen CSS Text Effect Video](XXX) on YouTube.

 I'll be using a free font called "Ice Kingdom Bold by Kustren" I don't have a download available but you can search for it yourself if you want the same style.
 Otherwise you can go to the <a href="/freezetext">full screen frozen demo</a> and check it out.